-In order to Continue with Full-time Status: a student is required to successfully complete 70% or two thirds (as defined above) of courses from their program of study in any given semester.

-Please note that while this is the rule, there are some exceptions: Programs which require more specific factors for continuance or advancement, such as prerequisites, or required grades are listed in Appendix C which gives details for program-specific continuance.
+In order to Continue with Full-time Status, a student is required to successfully complete 70% or two thirds (as defined above) of courses from their program of study in any given semester.
+Please note that while this is the policy requirement, there are some exceptions.
+In particular, students eligible for an approved reduced course load are excluded from this requirement.
+Programs which require more specific factors for continuance or advancement, such as prerequisites, or required grades are listed in Appendix C which gives details for program-specific continuance.

-If a student does not meet the requirements to continue with full-time status, they will receive notification from their Associate Dean/Campus Dean, and will be advised to speak to a Student Success Facilitator to explore options to continue studies.
+If a student does not meet the requirements to continue with full-time status, they will receive notification from their Dean or Associate Dean, and will be advised to speak to a Student Success Facilitator to explore options to continue studies.